awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 This function demonstrates how an origin\-request trigger can be used to change the Amazon S3 origin from which the content is fetched, based on request properties\.

-In this example, we use the value of the CloudFront\-Viewer\-Country header to update the S3 bucket domain name to a bucket in a region that is closer to the viewer\.
+In this example, we use the value of the CloudFront\-Viewer\-Country header to update the S3 bucket domain name to a bucket in a Region that is closer to the viewer\.
 This can be useful in several ways:
-+ It reduces latencies when the region specified is nearer to the viewer's country\.
++ It reduces latencies when the Region specified is nearer to the viewer's country\.
 + It provides data sovereignty by making sure that data is served from an origin that's in the same country that the request came from\.

 To use this example, you must do the following: